JohnLCaron/rlauxe/README.md

 For the _risk function_, rlauxe uses the **BettingMart** function with the **GeneralAdaptiveBetting** _betting function_.
 GeneralAdaptiveBetting uses estimates/measurements of the error rates between the Cvrs and the Mvrs.
 If the error estimates are correct, one gets optimal "sample sizes", the number of ballots needed to prove the election is correct.

 See [Betting risk function](docs/BettingRiskFunctions.md) for overview of the risk and betting functions.

-See [Card Level Comparison Audits](docs/Clca.md) for details on CLCA.

 ## OneAudit CLCA